Perspective | How ‘traditional masculinity’ hurts the men who believe in it most

 My grandfather is traditionally masculine in most senses of the word: He was a soldier, then a bait-shop owner, then a garbage collector; he rose before dawn most days of his life and I never heard him complain about it.
 He raised six good kids, he tells funny one-liners, he’s an expert fisherman.
-He once refused over-the-counter pain meds even while on death’s door.
+He once refused over-the-counter pain meds even while at death’s door.

 I’ve been thinking about him lately, for reasons I’ll get to in a bit.